31 Mar 24

 What is the Spiritual Variant?

-The Spiritual Variant Camino is historically purported to follow the route that the Apostle St James took (well, his body anyway) on the way to Santiago de Compostela.
-Traditionally it includes a boat trip from Vilanova de Arousa to Pontecesures, along the Rio Ulla, which was how St James’ remains were transported between these points.
+The Spiritual Variant is historically purported to follow the route that the Apostle St James took (well, his body anyway) on the way to Santiago de Compostela.
+Traditionally pilgrims take a boat ride from Vilanova de Arousa to Pontecesures, along the Rio Ulla, which was how St James’ remains were transported between these points.
 This last section can also be walked, but the boat trip is considered a real highlight, and from all reports that part of the walk is not a particularly attractive route with a lot of road walking.

-How is the Spiritual Variant different to other Portuguese Caminos?
+How is the Spiritual Variant different from the other Portuguese Camino routes?

 First, a brief synopsis of the Portuguese Camino.
-The full Portuguese Camino route begins in Lisbon and all routes follow the same path up until Porto, which is a bit over half of the way to Santiago.
-From Porto, the routes then split into two main routes: the Central Way and the Coastal Way.
+The full Portuguese Camino begins in Lisbon, and all routes follow the same path up until Porto, which is a bit over half of the way to Santiago.
+From Porto, the routes then split into two main routes: the Central Route and the Coastal Route.
 The latter also includes the Litoral Way (or seashore path), which interweaves and sometimes mingles with the Coastal Way.

 All these routes eventually converge at Pontevedra, and it is from Pontevedra that the Spiritual Variant starts.
-Instead of walking from Pontevedra to Caldas de Rei and on to Padron as per the regular routes, the Spiritual Variant diverges towards the coast and goes through the towns of Combarro, Armenteira and Vilanova de Arousa, before a boat trip takes pilgrims to Pontecesures to re-join with the other routes.
+Instead of walking the route from Pontevedra to Caldas de Rei and on to Padron as per the regular routes, the Spiritual Variant diverges towards the coast and goes through the towns of Combarro, Armenteira and Vilanova de Arousa, before a boat trip takes pilgrims to Pontecesures to rejoin the Portuguese Camino routes.

 How challenging is the Spiritual Variant route?